 More potential dementia services, products, and community support areas

 - Day Care and Respite Care: These are major areas where we need more facilities.
 Families living with dementia need help in terms of places where they can place the person with dementia during the day (when they may need to go to work) or for full-time care.
 Well-designed care facilities can be enriching and engaging for persons with dementia, while also letting the family get some time for other work and responsibilities, or get some respite from care.
 The work and planning involved is significant, funding is required, and many aspects need to be taken care of.
-Currently, there are no guidelines or project proposals that can be used directly to get an idea of the scope of work or how to proceed, but existing day care and respite care centres can be approached to get an understanding of what this involves.
+Currently, there are no consolidated guidelines or project proposals that can be used directly in India to get an idea of the scope of work or how to proceed, but existing day care and respite care centres can be approached to get an understanding of what this involves.

 - Products designed to enable persons with dementia be more independent, or to make care by families smoother: These could range from small devices for early-stage persons who need small aids, to products that can be used to make the home safer and more enabling to persons with dementia, or to help caregivers do the tasks required for care for a bed-ridden person.
 While some products are available, there is scope for more such products, more imaginative designs, more affordable prices.
 Helping families know about these is also useful.
 Also, it may be possible to create some kits or do-it-yourself guidelines for home adaptations or products that can be created using objects easily available to families.

 - Systems and devices to reduce the chance of dementia wandering or increase the chance of finding the person who gets lost: While many products and services have been attempted, nothing completely satisfactory or reliable is available in India.
 Given that most persons with dementia may wander off and get lost, this is a major area where systems and products can help.